BTNeandertha1/BTDiablo/README.md

 - Delirium [Lem Ist Io]
    - Removed the Delirium Mod from Delirium (turned you into a doll "disabling your character")
 - Zephyr [Ort Eth]
-   - 50% Increased Attack Speed (was 25%)
+   - 25% Increased Attack Speed
    - Added 33% Pierce
    - 100% Enhanced Damage (was 33%)
    - 14% Chance to Cast level 2 Twister on striking (was 7% level 1 and when struck)